-Reflections: The American Collection of the Columbus Museum of Art adds a novel and provocative element to the library of art museum collection catalogs.
-In the traditional manner, Reflections features selected works—more than one hundred twenty-five—from the museum’s collection, accompanied by concise essays by scholars of art who reflect on respond to the distinctive aspects of each work.
+Reflections: The American Collection of the Columbus Museum of Art adds a novel and provocative element to the library of art museum collection catalogs, featuring selected works from the museum’s collection and accompanied by concise essays by scholars of art who reflect on respond to the distinctive aspects of each work.

-In the Gilded Age, when most sculptors aspired to produce monuments, Bessie Potter Vonnoh (1872–1955) made significant contributions to small bronze sculpture and garden statuary designed for the embellishment of the home.
+In the Gilded Age, when most sculptors aspired to produce monuxadments, Bessie Potter Vonnoh (1872–1955) made significant contributions to small bronze sculpture and garden statuary designed for the embellishment of the home.
 Her work commanded admiration for her fluid and suggestive modeling, graceful lines, and sculptural form.
 In 1904 Bessie Potter Vonnoh won the gold medal for sculpture at the St.